tlhIngan Hol vIHaDtaH qaStaHvIS cha’ DIS = I have studied the Klingon language for two years.

 In his book Klingon for the Galactic Traveler, Okrand provided a work-around: There are many regional Klingon dialects; some Klingons shift their speech to match that of the Emperor at the time, while others are more conservative in their language.
 It was clearly an excuse, and I accepted it with a fair amount of internal grumbling.

-Eventually, on Star Trek: Discovery, there was accurate Klingon again, more so than in any of the movies.
+Eventually, on Star Trek: Discovery, there was accurate Klingon again, more so than in most of the movies.
 Qapla’!

 Klingon on other TV shows